 - Add the grated apple, garlic, and ginger into the sauce and mix all together.

-Place the meat in a single layer and drizzle some of the sauce on top.
+- Place the meat in a single layer and drizzle some of the sauce on top.
 The sauce does not have to cover the entire meat.
-In Japanese BBQ shop, they usually just drizzle a small amount to the meat.
+In Japanese BBQ restaurants, they usually just drizzle a small amount to the meat.

 - Peel the carrot.
 Use a julienne peeler or a knife to cut the carrot into julienned strips.